VanillaCold/SporeEnterEditor/README.md

+# EnterEditor

-# EnterEditor adds three new cheats to Spore:
+This mod adds three new cheats to Spore:

 enterEditor lets you load into any editor. editCreation lets you load into any editor with any creation.